FundayStrike/ai-mental-health-therapist/README.md

 > Note: This is a small experimental side project, and not meant to act as a replacement for a human mental health therapist!

 ### Future Plans
-- Beautify the webpage
+- Improve UI/UX design.
-- Add more context (e.g. age of user) for greater effectiveness
+- Add more context (e.g. age of user) for more personalised responses
-- Local storage of text history
+- Store conversation history locally
+- Add security measures to ensure privacy of user